devashree-shukla/SwiftMacro/README.md

 - Removes boilerplate code
 - Improves overall performance
 - Compile time mechanism helps avoiding runtime crashes (specifically when used freestanding expression macro)
+- Enhances modularity in project
+- Makes new developer easy to read the code and understand and allows focusing on othe complex & critive solutions

 ## How it works ?